markrmiller/solr-map-reduce-example/README.md

 Files
 ----------------------

+run-example.sh - the main script that downloads and runs everything

+stop-example.sh - a script to stop the services started by run-example.sh

 log4j.properties - the log4j config file attached to the map-reduce job

 readAvroContainer.conf - a Morphline for reading avro files

-run-example.sh - the main script that downloads and runs everything

 sample-statuses-20120906-141433-medium.avro - sample Twitter format data

-schema.xml - a schema for the Twitter format data
+schema.xml - a schema for the sample Twitter formated data

 Software Versions